Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 ## Initializing PPM

-The method of context building from the previous part is relatively simply.
-All this branches of contexts can be understood quite intuitively, and it not complicated to show them in an image.
+The method of context building from the previous part is relatively simple.
+All these branches of contexts can be understood quite intuitively, and it is not complicated to show them in an image.
 That’s why I decided to show it first to familiarize you with PPM.
-But during the encoding of each symbol, we should start searching from CM(0) and search for the symbol in each of the context along the way.
-In this part, we will look at another way of how we can handle the building of PPM context tree.
-It is less intuitively, so if you struggle to understand why it works, that’s okay.
+But during the encoding of each symbol, we should start searching from CM(0) and search for the symbol in each of the contexts along the way.
+In this part, we will look at another way of how we can handle the building of the PPM context tree.
+It is less intuitivele, so if you struggle to understand why it works, that’s okay.

 I have two pieces of good news right ahead.
 First, the relationship between the image count and the lines of code in this part will be greater.
-In fact, we will rewrite only three function.
-The second good news is that we can through away some code that we spent time on in the previous part right at the beginning.
+In fact, we will rewrite only three functions.
+The second good news is that we can throw away some code that we spent time on in the previous part right at the beginning.
 Specifically, we no longer need the following functions and structs:

 ```
 struct symbol_search_result;